 2. Ghost Stories

-Just for fun, do a Google search for "orbs" and see what comes up:
+Just for fun, do a BING search for "spirit orbs" and see what comes up: